-On January 16, the New-York Historical Society will open a new Freedom Journey 1965: Photographs of the Selma to Montgomery March by Stephen Somerstein.
+On January 16, the New-York Historical Society will open The 1965 March: Stephen Somerstein Photographs Freedom’s Journey from Selma to Montgomery.
 This exhibit features the stunning and historic photographs of Stephen Somerstein, documenting the Selma-to-Montgomery Civil Rights March in January 1965.
 We spoke to Mr. Somerstein about traveling to the march, the art of photography, and being present at a history-changing event.

 What were your initial thoughts when you first became aware of the march?